 The intensity of UV radiation on the earth's surface depends on various factors and should never be underestimated:

 As you can see, UV radiation is everywhere and always at the start.
-If you want to protect your skin from damage, ageing and disease Protect , an adequate SPF (SPF) is essential!
+If you want to protect your skin from damage, ageing and disease Protect , a sufficient SPF (SPF) is the be-all and end-all!

 So sunscreen really is one of the best well-aging products you can imagine and in my opinion belongs in every skincare routine!